← Back to blog

 3. Cheap or Overcrowded Hosting

-Your hosting is the foundation everything else sits on.
-If it's slow, nothing else you optimize will matter much.
+Your hosting is the foundation everything sits on.
+If it's slow, nothing else you optimize matters much.

 The Problem

-Budget shared hosting ($3–$5/month) means your site shares server resources with hundreds or even thousands of other websites.
-When one of those sites gets a traffic spike, everyone else slows down.
-The server hardware is often outdated, and there's rarely any caching infrastructure.
+Budget shared hosting ($3 to $5/month) shares server resources with hundreds or thousands of sites.
+When one spikes, everyone slows down.
+Hardware is often outdated with little caching.

 The Fix

 Want to learn more about the difference hosting makes?
-Check out our guide on what managed hosting is and why it matters.
+See my guide on what managed hosting is and why it matters.

 4. No Browser Caching

-Without caching, your server has to regenerate every page from scratch for every single visitor.
-That's a lot of wasted work.
+Without caching, your server regenerates every page from scratch for every visitor.
+Wasted work.

 The Problem